Painting a graph with competing random walks

 \end{corollary}

-In particular, the first-order asymptotics of the variance are exactly the same as for an iid marking.
+In particular, the first-order asymptotics of the variance are exactly the same as for an i.i.d. marking.

-Throughout the remainder of the article, all graphs under consideration shall satisfy Assumption \ref{assump::main}.
-In most examples, it will be that $T_\mix^2(G_n) = o(F_{n,c})$ so that the second term in \eqref{eqn::variance} is negligible.
-In this case, taking $c = 2$ in \eqref{eqn::variance} provides a means to compute not only the magnitude but also the constant in the first order asymptotics of the variance.
+Throughout the remainder of the article, all graphs under consideration shall satisfy Assumption~\ref{assumpmain}.
+In most examples, it will be that $T_\mix^2(G_n) = o(F_{n,c})$ so that the second term in (\ref{eqnvariance}) is negligible.
+In this case, taking $c = 2$ in (\ref{eqnvariance}) provides a means to compute not only the magnitude but also the constant in the first order asymptotics of the variance.
 In some cases, such as $G_n = \Z_n^3$, the constant can even be computed when $F_{n,c} = \Theta( (T_\mix(G_n))^2)$.

-The challenge in obtaining Theorems \ref{thm::tori} and \ref{thm::main} is that the cancellation in the expansion of the variance is quite significant which, when ignored, yields only an upper bound that can be off by as much as a multiple of $T_\mix(G_n)$.
-We will now illustrate this point in the case of $\Z_n^d$ for $d \geq 3$.
-It will turn out that the contribution to the variance from the sites visited by both $X_1,X_2$ simultaneously is negligible, hence we will ignore this possibility in the present discussion.
-Up to negligible error,
+The challenge in obtaining Theorems~\ref{thmtori} and~\ref{thmmain} is that the cancellation in the expansion of the variance is quite significant which, when ignored, yields only an upper bound that can be off by as much as a multiple of $T_\mix(G_n)$.
+We will now illustrate this point in the case of $\Z_n^d$ for $d \geq3$.
+It will turn out that the contribution to the variance from the sites visited by both $X_1,X_2$ simultaneously is negligible, and hence we will ignore this possibility in the present discussion.
+Observe